bayertom/IHFL/readme.md

 	0.2398   -0.1096   -0.6590
 	0.4011   0.1324   -1.0559

-The facility costs can also be stored:
+It can also store the facility costs:

 	0.3912   -0.3071   -1.2434  0.15
 	0.1010   0.4371   -1.1216   0.25